MBP Appointment Policy

 Medical Biophysics has revised the appointments policy such that excellent scientists with protected research time less than the current threshold of 75% can be considered for appointment.
 Also, the previous restrictions preventing cross-appointments have been removed.
 Faculty are required to maintain a high standard of scientific excellence and are required to contribute to the department on an ongoing basis as set out in the Faculty Expectations policy.
 These expectations are now formalized such that all faculty will be assessed based on these criteria every three years.
 Renewal of status only appointments will be contingent on holding a research appointment at one of the partner research institutes, maintaining the existing standards of academic excellence, and committing to graduate education by fulfilling the duties defined in the Faculty Expectations policy.

-Medical Biophysics is unique among departments in Faculty of Medicine at the University of Toronto in that is almost exclusively composed of faculty employed by hospital research institutes and holding status-only academic appointments with the University.
+Medical Biophysics is unique among departments in the Temerty Faculty of Medicine at the University of Toronto in that is almost exclusively composed of faculty employed by hospital research institutes and holding status-only academic appointments with the University.
 A written policy for appointments was adopted in 2017 that formalized existing policy and stipulated that faculty must have at least 75% protected time for independent research to join the department.
 No similar requirement has been placed on existing members.
 In practice, this approach of evaluating the research commitment of individual faculty member based on their research institute appointment letter was problematic.
 The manner in which protected time is calculated varies between research institutes or even hospital divisions and often failed to account for administrative or other responsibilities that compete with academic activity.
 Moreover, these commitments can vary over time and presented a challenge for the department to assess on an ongoing basis.

 The revised policy is an important change to the department.
 In particular, it is now possible to hold a clinician investigator appointment and join the MBP department provided the faculty member met the other criteria, including the functional requirements for participation in the department.
 Similarly, Medical Physicists with 50% protected research time – a new type of appointment that is being implemented at UHN/Techna Institute – can be considered for faculty positions in Medical Biophysics.
 As in the past, all applications for appointments need to be reviewed and approved by the Appointments and Promotions Committee.
 Another consequence of the revised policy is that existing faculty that meet the scientific excellence expectations, but not the obligations of the faculty expectations policy could have their appointments terminated.
 The intention for this new policy is not to increase or decrease the size of the department, but rather to promote a high level of engagement as well as academic excellence among faculty.